“Build it tight, vent it right.”

 - Twice as nice.
 More and more builders are using double-sided tape as a housewrap tape so they can overlap seams and ensure no water gets through.

 Like a windbreaker over a sweater, our homes need both good insulation and a continuous air barrier for the system to work right.
-As we build and remodel toward much lower energy use, construction professionals need to build skills in air sealing, blocking thermal bridges, and good thermal details to make houses really perform.
+As we build and remodel toward much lower energy use, building professionals need to build skills in air sealing, blocking thermal bridges, and good thermal details to make houses really perform.
 Building codes may not demand it yet, but savvy homebuyers certainly will.
-If you’re need help finding the right seaming tape for air sealing, contact us.
+If you need help finding the right seaming tape for air sealing, contact us.
 We love solving tape challenges!